daattali/daattali.github.io/notblog/2020-07-28-shinydisconnect-package.md

 You don't have any control over that message's text or position, and you don't have a way to get that message to appear both locally and in deployed apps.

-Well, at least you didn't until now.
-The new {shinydisconnect} package solves exactly these two issues, by allowing you to show a customized (and pretty!) message when a Shiny app disconnects or errors, regardless of where the app is running.
+Well, at least you didn't *until now*.
+The new [{shinydisconnect}](https://github.com/daattali/shinydisconnect) package solves exactly these two issues, by allowing you to show a customized (and pretty!) message when a Shiny app disconnects or errors, regardless of where the app is running.

 You can visit the [GitHub page](https://github.com/daattali/shinydisconnect/) or check out a demo online: